oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   * `clusteringDistanceOutput`
   * `clusteringProbOutput`

 To know more about the the `metadata.json` file, see:  [Specifications for ONNX Format Models](https://docs.oracle.com/en/database/oracle/machine-learning/omlss/omlss/onnx_spec.html)

-5. Run the followng command to print and view the metadata.json file that you created in the  step above.
+7. Run the following command to print and view the metadata.json file that you created in the step above.
     ```
     <copy>
     %python